 Here are some tips for skiing with kids in Switzerland based on our experience teaching two little kids how to ski here.
-No matter what you do, remember that skiing with friends is more fun!
+No matter what you do, remember that skiing is more fun with friends!

 Where to ski in Switzerland with kids